Magnetic Fields (video game developer): History

 Between 1982 and 1984, Magnetic Fields released their games themselves with limited success.
 In 1984 they ceased publishing games themselves and instead developed for Publishers Mastertronic and then later for Alternative Software, Gremlin Graphics and other publishers.
 Probably the best known game released under the Mr. Chip Software company name was Trailblazer which led to several sequels and ports to other systems.
 Most of the other games released under the Mr. Chip Software label were already focused on racing like Kikstart 2, but also some non-racing games such as Proof Of Destruction also found a fanbase.
 Although early development was focused on the Commodore 64 and VIC-20, the company widened the number of target platforms for their games in the mid 1980s.
-One of the other platforms included the Commodore 16, which featured a few conversions written by Sauthern, like a port of Trailblazer and a rewrite of Kikstart, but also a number of unique titles, including Arthur Noid and Bandits at Zero.
+One of the other platforms included the Commodore 16, which featured a few conversions written by Southern, like a port of Trailblazer and a rewrite of Kikstart, but also a number of unique titles, including Arthur Noid and Bandits at Zero.

 With the switch to the "Magnetic Fields" name the company also switched from 8-bit systems to the rather new 16-Bit systems, with their last 8-bit release being Super Scramble Simulator (a sort of silent third game in the Kikstart series).
 After developing games in a variety of different genres, Magnetic Fields soon focused on racing games.
 The 1985 release of Formula 1 Simulator was already technically on par with the competing racing games of that time.

 In 1990, the company became well known for their releases Super Cars and Lotus Esprit Turbo Challenge, ported to the most popular home computer systems of the time.
 Especially the strong sales on the Amiga 500 and Atari ST platforms led to sequels in 1991.
 All three Lotus titles had the nice additional touch of including hidden games in them, with the sequel containing Shaun Sauthern's classic Duck Shoot game from the Vic 20.
 Lotus III: The Ultimate Challenge got TV recognition when it was featured on the TV series GamesMaster (S2/E11) where it was played by Formula One driver, Johnny Herbert.